Charles Macpherson Dobell

-Lieutenant General Sir Charles Macpherson Dobell, (22 June 1869 – 17 October 1954) was a Canadian soldier who served with the Royal Welch Fusiliers of the British Army.
+Lieutenant-General Sir Charles Macpherson Dobell, (22 June 1869 – 17 October 1954) was a Canadian soldier who served with the Royal Welch Fusiliers of the British Army.

 Military career

 Born in Quebec City, the son of Richard Reid Dobell, an MP, and a grandson of Senator Sir David Lewis Macpherson, Dobell was educated at the Rev. Canon Von Iffland's Private School, the Quebec High School and Charterhouse School in England.

-He graduated from the Royal Military College of Canada (college #221) in 1890.
-He was a lieutenant in the Hazara expedition of 1891 and took part with the International Forces in the occupation of the island of Crete, where he was promoted to major.
-Before that, he had been made a captain, dated May 1899.
+Dobell graduated as a second lieutenant from the Royal Military College of Canada (college #221) on 20 August 1890.
+He was a lieutenant in the Hazara expedition of 1891 and was appointed adjutant on 7 November 1896.
+He took part with the International Forces in the occupation of the island of Crete, when he was promoted to captain on 22 February 1899, and received the brevet promotion to major the following month.

+He served in China during the Boxer Rebellion in 1900, as adjutant of the 2nd battalion of his regiment.
+After transferring to South Africa he served in the Second Boer War in command of a Regiment of Mounted Infantry, and took part in the relief of Kimberley.
+He subsequently took part in operations in the Orange Free State February to May 1900, including the battles of Paardeberg ((February 1900), Poplar Grove, Driefontein (March 1900), Houtnek, Vet River and Zand River (May 1900); then operations in the Transvaal Colony in May and June 1900, including the battles of Johannesburg and Pretoria (May 1900), Diamond Hill (June 1900) and Wittebergen (July 1900).
+For his service he was awarded the Distinguished Service Order (DSO).
+After return to the United Kingdom he attended Staff College, Camberley.